TobyLobster/StarshipCommand2022/README.md

 plus_angle42
     rts
 ```

+Update: This has now been optimised further (thanks to hexwab).
+Instead of calling a generic pixel plotting routine each time, the screen address is maintained as we go.
+We can then handle adjacent horizontal pixel plots as a single change to a byte (where possible) instead of performing multiple calls to a generic pixel plotting routine.

 ### The secret bonus
 Just before your command is judged by Star-Fleet, a secret random bonus of 0-39 is added to your score.
 This luck can make all the difference as to whether you get another command.
 With bonus added: